Fellowships and Scholarships

 National Water Research Institute (NWRI) Fellowship

-Every year, NWRI awards Fellowships of up to $10,000 a year per student to support master's or doctoral graduate research related to water, including water supply, water resources, water quality, and technologies and treatment.
+NWRI awards Fellowships of up to $15,000 a year per student to support master's or doctoral graduate research related to water resources.

 New AID Foundation Fellowships